 - Tapping the screen - To select an item from menus or lists or select a quick key, tap on it with your finger. - To enter a parameter menu, tap the corresponding numeric area or waveform area.
-For example, select the ECG numeric area or waveform area to enter the ECG menu. - Swiping the screen with a single finger - To scroll through a list or a menu, swipe up or down. - To show or expand the Minitrends screen, swipe right across the corresponding screen. - To contract or hide the Minitrends screen, swipe left across the corresponding screen. - Swiping across the screen with two fingers - To switch to another screen, swipe left or right across the screen.
-For example, on the Normal screen, swipe with two fingers from left to right to switch to the Minitrends screen. - To discharge a patient, swipe from top to bottom.
+For example, select the ECG numeric area or waveform area to enter the ECG menu. - Swiping the screen with a single finger - To scroll through a list or a menu, swipe up or down. - To show or expand the Minitrends screen or the EWS screen, swipe right across the corresponding screen. - To contract or hide the Minitrends screen or the EWS screen, swipe left across the corresponding screen. - Swiping across the screen with two fingers - To switch to another screen, swipe left or right across the screen.
+For example, on the Normal screen, swipe with two fingers from left to right to switch to the Minitrends screen.

+• To discharge a patient, swipe from top to bottom.